Dieter Eilts: Playing career

 Born in Upgant-Schott, East Frisia, Eilts had the reputation of being the quintessential midfield blue-collar worker.
 He played 390 matches in the Bundesliga for SV Werder Bremen, his only club during his whole professional career, and scored seven goals.
 He was also lauded as one of the most responsible and sensible players of the league, never appearing in the yellow press and always leading by example.
 Eilts is regarded as one of the finest discoveries of legendary coach Otto Rehhagel.

 Eilts also was a regular with the German squad, collecting 31 caps.
 His finest games came in the 1996 European Championship, when he, Matthias Sammer and Thomas Helmer formed the defensive backbone of the team that won the trophy.

 Eilts went to EURO '96 with the reputation of an outstanding club servant with Werder Bremen under future competition hero Otto Rehhagel, but at international level he was relatively inexperienced and had never previously participated in a major tournament.
 There were doubts in the German media over the wisdom of handing him the midfield anchorman role in England, but the wiry East Frisian surprised everybody with the class and composure of his play.
 It was his tactical appreciation and willingness to drop back into defence that enabled sweeper Matthias Sammer to make many dangerous sorties into enemy territory as his team let in just three goals, one of which came in the final after Eilts had been forced off due to injury.
 He closed his international career in 1997 with 31 caps, six of those coming in England, but captained Bremen until 2002, clocking up 390 Bundesliga appearances over a 17-year period.
 He won two German championships, three German Cups and, in 1992, the UEFA European Cup Winners' Cup.
 Since retirement he has coached the Germany Under-19 and U21 squads.

 After retiring

 After his player career, Eilts trained the German U19 squad, and from 6 August 2004, he was the coach of the German U21 squad.
 Latterly, he coached German second league team Hansa Rostock, but was released from his contract on 6 March 2009 after poor league results.

 In 2009, Eilts was appointed as youth manager for VfL Oldenburg.
 In January 2011, he got a new role as youth-coordinator in the club.

 Eilts got on 27 January 2012 the job as Director of football academy at SV Werder Bremen.

 Nickname

 Eilts' nickname was Ostfriesen-Alemão (the Alemão of East Frisia).
 It was coined by his then-manager Otto Rehhagel in a press conference ahead of a Werder Bremen match against S.S.C.
 Napoli in the UEFA Cup in reference to Napoli's Brazilian star midfielder Alemão.

+He was also called Eisen-Dieter (Iron-Dieter) for his tough playing style.